Madison Heights, Michigan: Asian community

-Madison Heights also has a sizeable community of Chinese descent.
-The Chinese Cultural Center (CCC) is in Madison Heights.
+In 2008, 1.9% of the Madison Heights population were of Vietnamese descent.
+168 Asian Mart, a 38000 sqft supermarket, is the largest Asian supermarket in southeast Michigan, and one of the largest in the state.
+The Chinese Cultural Center is in Madison Heights.

 Economy

 Madison Heights is part of Oakland County's Automation Alley.
-There are more than 1,300 commercial and industrial businesses and services within the city's 7.2 sqmi, and the city has a majority of small businesses, as well as more than 100 major companies within its borders, such as Best Buy, Coca-Cola, Commercial Steel Treating Corporation, Costco, CVS Pharmacy, Henkel Technologies, Home Depot, Meijer, Micro Center, Ogura Corporation, Sam's Club, Hungry Howie's, Target, UPS, WOW!, Culver's, and Sears.
+There are more than 1,300 commercial and industrial businesses and services within the city's 7.2 sqmi, and the city has a majority of small businesses, as well as more than 100 major companies within its borders.

 The city has 23 shopping centers, 11 hotels, more than 860000 sqft of office space, and seven industrial parks that include 10000000 sqft.

 The Hungry Howie's Pizza corporate headquarters is in Madison Heights.
-Madison Heights is also home to Moosejaw.

-The Telway Hamburger System is a long-standing 24-hour restaurant in Madison Heights known for its sliders (small hamburgers) and its unique late-night crowds.
+In addition, the Telway Hamburger System is a long-standing 24-hour restaurant in Madison Heights known for its sliders (small hamburgers) and its unique late-night crowds.